unloggedio/documentation/docs/logging_mode.md

 	- It will log classes and methods that are annotated using `@UnloggedClass` and `@UnloggedMethod` and the calls that they make to other methods.
 	- The counter of `@Unlogged` annotation will be used for downstream calls.
 A non-annotated downstream method will be logged only if the parent method is annotated, and both parent and child methods are to be logged from there frequency counter.

+4. Log Nothing
+	- This can be configured from main annotation like `@Unlogged(unloggedMode = UnloggedMode.LogNothing)`
+	- No methods are logged, and thus no test candidates will be generated.
+	- Features like Direct Invoke will still work.

 Consider the following scenario:

 - Method-A is annotated with `@UnloggedMethod`